ocw-central/ocw-central-backend/mock_data.md

 This data contains ten subjects and data related to the subjects.

 The following table shows the copyright of each subject.
+The data is fetched from [Kyoto University OCW](https://ocw.kyoto-u.ac.jp/en/), licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).

 | Subject | Copyright |
 | --- | --- |